JosephChenHub/CenterNet-TensorRT/README.md

 - libtorch (torch c++ lib of cpu version, gpu version may conflict with the environment) [optional]
 - gtest (Google C++ testing framework) [optional]

+note that
+- The TensorRT library must be consistent with the installed CUDA and CUDNN
+- TensorRT 5 does not support dynamic shape
+- TensorRT 7.0.x does not directly support the Int8 calibration with dynamic shape
+- TensorRT 7.1.x supports the Int8 calibration with dynamic shape

 # Plugins of TensorRT:
 - MyUpsampling: F.interpolate/ nn.nn.UpsamplingBilinear2d
 - DCN: deformable CNN

 # PyTorch to onnx
 Clone the repo [CenterNet (Objects as Points)](https://github.com/xingyizhou/CenterNet) and download the models, then modify the backbone's outputs from